PostgreSQL Database Management and Usage

 -U your_username

-: The target database for restoration (create it first if it doesn’t exist).-v
+: Name of the target database (create it beforehand if it doesn't exist).-v

 Using ServBay’s Built-in Backup Features

-ServBay provides a graphical interface and automation options for backing up your entire local development environment, including PostgreSQL databases.
+ServBay provides both graphical and automated options to back up your entire local development environment, including PostgreSQL databases.

-- Manual backups: One-click snapshots of your current environment via the ServBay UI.
+- Manual backups: One-click environment snapshots via the ServBay UI.

 Performance Optimization